Timmy-Bergkvist/pulp-records/README.md

 - A hamburger menu button that will display options in tablet and phone mode.

+- A sidenav that displays a Logo, Home, Records, Add Records, Profile, Login and Logout urls.

 - Toast messages to highlight different right, wrong and info actions for the users.

 - Cancel button to cancel a form if the user decides not to fill in the form.